bobheadxi/bobheadxi.github.io/content/_posts/2022-4-10-extending-search.md

       7([ComputeExcludedRepos])
 ```

 The typical example here is a search job that reaches out to our [Zoekt backends](https://github.com/sourcegraph/zoekt).
-A `Job` could also combine multiple search jobs, such as to [run a set of jobs in parallel](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@73a484e/-/blob/internal/search/job/combinators.go?L104-121) or to [prioritize results from certain jobs before others](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@73a484e/-/blob/internal/search/job/combinators.go?L38-81).
+A `Job` could also combine multiple search jobs, such as to [run a set of jobs in parallel](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@73a484e/-/blob/internal/search/job/combinators.go?L104-121) or to [prioritise results from certain jobs before others](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@73a484e/-/blob/internal/search/job/combinators.go?L38-81).

 The evaluated search job varies based on your search query - an exhaustive commit search (`foo type:commit count:all`) will create the following job instead, with a longer timeout and higher limit: